yjtek/software_design_and_architecture/System Design/1_System Design Interview Notes - ChatGPT/README.md

             - Consistency
             - Security

-2. Define high level architecture.
+2. Define high level architecture to meet **functional** requirements.
 While this is intended as a comprehensive list, when you first discuss it, scope it to the minimum possible complexity to meet the requirements.
-Think of it as an MVP
+Think of it as an MVP.
     - Core functional layers:
         - API/API Gateway Layer: Handles requests.
+Deals with authentication/authorisation
         - Application Layer: Processes business logic
         - Database Layer: Stores and retrieves data.
 DB should also handle:
             - data replication & sharding
-            - Data Privacy & Compliance: Manage data encryption, masking, and compliance with regulations like GDPR or CCPA.
+            - Data Privacy & Compliance: Manage data encryption, masking, and compliance with regulations
-        - Caching Layer: Reduces latency for frequent operations.
+        - Caching Layer: Reduces latency for frequent operations
-        - Load Balancer: Distributes traffic across servers.
+        - Load Balancer: Distributes traffic across servers
-        - Search & Indexing Layer: Optimizes data retrieval for search-heavy applications, often using specialized tools like Elasticsearch, Solr, or OpenSearch for full-text search, filtering, and ranking.
+        - Search & Indexing Layer: Optimizes data retrieval for search-heavy applications, often using specialized tools like Elasticsearch, Solr, or OpenSearch for full-text search, filtering, and ranking

     - Performance/Reliability Layers:
         - Monitoring & Logging: Tracks performance and issues (Prometheus/Grafana/OpenTelemetry for metrics, logs, and tracing)